-Joe Barnard joined the Embark Behavioral Health family as Executive Director of The Forge School in July 2020.
+Joe Barnard joined the Embark Behavioral Health family as Executive Director of Embark at The Forge in July 2020.
 Following a long and successful career of 33 years in the Department of Defense as an elite rescueman in the US Air Force, Joe wanted to find another way to serve his community.
-This is what brought him to The Forge School.
+This is what brought him to Embark at The Forge.
 Joe believes in the school’s vision for teen boys of equal clinical, academics and adventure/experiential modalities.
 He brings decades of day-in day-out interaction with young Airmen and other SOF operators.
 He has seen that team, is so much better than self, and he looks forward to building and leading his team, collectively serving their parents and students.

 Joe is also an avid skydiver, surfer, and novice yoga practitioner.
 Following his Air Force retirement, he and his wife of 29 years Meghan, a Yoga/Mindfulness Instructor, traveled Southeast Asia for 5 months (Thailand, Singapore and Bali) decompressing, exploring and learning.
 Joe brings an artful and intentional mix of the structure and grit of his military background, love and passion for adventure, and his grounded and centered energy to work with our young men to develop the skills to initiate positive behavioral change and become resilient leaders and visionaries.

-Josh Nordean joins The Forge School as the Clinical Director after serving at Calo since 2016 as a therapist, Program Director and Director of Clinical Services.
+Josh Nordean joined Embark at The Forge as the Clinical Director after serving at Calo since 2016 as a therapist, Program Director and Director of Clinical Services.
 Since 2001, Josh has worked with young men and their families in a variety of settings as a teacher, coach, youth pastor, case manager, crisis intervention specialist and therapist.
 Josh graduated summa cum laude from Oklahoma State University with an M.S. in Community Counseling.
 Josh has a heart for providing a CASA experience for young men and their families and serving as a mentor on the road towards healthy manhood.
 Through his years of experience working with boys from a variety of socioeconomic, racial and cultural backgrounds, Josh has come to believe that boys need specific mentors and role models to show them how to harness and focus their strength into productive rather than destructive ventures.
-He is excited to be a part of the team at the Forge School who aim to set a new standard in boy specific treatment.
+He is excited to be a part of a team who aims to set a new standard in boy specific treatment.
 When not working, Josh enjoys anything related to sports and being outdoors and loves spending time with his wife, three sons and two boxers.

 Dr. Michael Gurian